↔️Swap Formula

 In abnormal situations, such as when Token A's coverage ratio falls below 60% while Token B's rises to 150%.
 This implies that Token B is unwanted due to depegging or an increase in Token A's demand.

-To safeguard Token A's solvency, the value of p(r)p(r)p(r) would become larger as rrr begins to fall under 60%.
+To safeguard Token A's solvency, the value of p(ra)p(r_a) would become larger as rar_a begins to fall under 60%.
 Thus penalizing traders for further reducing Token A's coverage ratio.
-Conversely, the p(r)p(r)p(r) would be higher for trades from Token A to Token B as a reward for bringing the pool back from extreme to equilibrium coverage ratio.
+Conversely, the p(r)p(r) would be lower for trades from Token A to Token B as a reward for bringing the pool back from extreme to equilibrium coverage ratio.